SpiralOutDotEu/zk_whitelist/README.md

 ```

 > Note: Besides `verifier.sol`, `zkToken.sol`, and `..proof.json`, all other generated files should be kept private and secure.
 Failing to secure these files could allow others to generate proofs on their own.

-## Benefits

-* **No On-chain Updates Required**: Whitelisting new addresses does not require any on-chain updates.
-Just run the proofs command with the new addresses file.
-* **Constant Proof Size**: The proof size remains constant regardless of the number of addresses, ensuring efficiency and scalability.

 ## Commands
 Here are the available commands provided by this tool::